aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/jsondataloadoptions/_index.md

 ```

 Gets a flag indicating whether a generated data source will always contain an object for a JSON root element.
 If a JSON root element contains a single complex property, such an object is not created by default.

+ **Remarks:**

 The default value is  false .

 **Returns:**
 boolean - A flag indicating whether a generated data source will always contain an object for a JSON root element.